CatShape/ioBroker.ecoflow_catshape/README.md

 <b>setValueKey</b> (string): Path within the object "setValueData" to the property that will contain the value to be sent.
 Example value: ``` "params.supplyPriority" ```

 <b>setValueData</b> (object): The properties of this object are defined by the EcoFlow API.
-They can be quite different within the EcoFlow products.
+They can be quite different within the various EcoFlow products.
 <br/>  Please find the details in the EcoFlow API documentation (https://developer-eu.ecoflow.com/us/document/introduction).
 <br/>  Example value: ``` {"sn": "","cmdCode": "WN511_SET_SUPPLY_PRIORITY_PACK","params": {"supplyPriority": "0"}} ```
 <br/>  You don't have to fill in the value for "sn".
 This serves only as a template which will be used at runtime.

+<b>valuesForSetValueData</b> (object): Unfortunately for some state-changes the API requires multiple states to be included in the "setValueData" for the request.
+For example Delta Pro backup reserve (Examples 4+5 above).
+<br/>The properties have the following form: ``` "[Path to the property of setValueData that must contain the value from another state]": "[ID (relative to the device) of this other state]" ```
+<br/>Example value: ``` {"params.isConfig": "pd.backupReserve", "params.minDsgSoc": "ems.minDsgSoc", "params.maxChgSoc": "ems.maxChargeSoc"} ```

-For read-write states the properties "setValueKey" and "setValueData" are neccessary.
+For read-only states the properties "setValueKey", "setValueData" and "valuesForSetValueData" are not needed and you can skip them.
-<br/>For read-only states they are not needed.

-<b>Note: </b> You can set the id of your states in a device freely as you want.
-Feel free to create channels according to your needs.
+<b>Note: </b> You can choose the names of your states and of the channels you put them in, freely as you want.
+They do not have to be the same as in the EcoFlow API.
-<br/>In the Example 1 above the id
-<br/>"ecoflow_catshape.0.HW51ZXXXXXXXXXX.heartbeat.pv2Temp"
-<br/>could be replaced by
-<br/>"ecoflow_catshape.0.HW51ZXXXXXXXXXX.general.pv2Temperature"
+<br/>For example in "Example 1" above you could replace <i>ecoflow_catshape.0.HW51ZXXXXXXXXXX.heartbeat.pv2Temp</i> by <i>ecoflow_catshape.0.HW51ZXXXXXXXXXX.general.pv2Temperature</i>

 ### Daily cumulate state values